 Since August 2022, I work as a consultant at Arepo, where I apply quantitative methods for project evaluations in various areas of climate protection and energy efficiency.
 My main substantive focus lies on national project evaluations.

-Before joining Arepo, I was a doctoral and postdoctoral researcher at the Chair of European Politics at the University of Mannheim where I teach courses on the domestic effects of globalization and quantitative methods in international relations.
+Before joining Arepo, I was a doctoral and postdoctoral researcher at the Chair of European Politics at the University of Mannheim.
+I taught courses on the domestic effects of globalization and quantitative methods in international relations.

 In my dissertation, I studied the economic and political effects of place-based policy in Germany for political accountability and whether such policy responses are able to mitigate the electoral success of challenger parties such as the populist right.
 I defended my thesis at the Center for Doctoral Studies in Social and Behavioral Sciences (CDSS) of the University of Mannheim in May 2022.

 For an overview of my research projects follow this link.

 For further questions, feel free to contact me via mail.